-We will offer an innovative and exciting bespoke international curriculum through the International Early Years and International Primary Curriculum (IEYC and IPC).
+We will offer an innovative and exciting bespoke international curriculum through the International Early Years Curriculum (IEYC) and International Primary Curriculum (IPC).

 The IEYC and IPC curriculum is taught in over 2,000 schools and 98 countries, making it a truly global and international curriculum.
 The school will offer a NEASC accredited US High School Diploma or IB Diploma to students who are preparing for entry into the best international universities.